 With electricity prices seemingly climbing ever skyward, if you want to keep your costs down you need to undertake a thorough electricity price comparison to ensure you find the cheapest energy suppliers in your area.

-Here’s how to compare electricity prices so you cut the cost of electricity and have more money left in your pocket.
+Here's how to compare electricity prices so you cut the cost and have more money left in your pocket.

 What are you looking for?

-Before you compare electricity rates and providers it makes sense to establish exactly what you need from you electricity supplier.
+Before you compare electricity rates and providers it makes sense to establish exactly what you need from your supplier.

 Pick a type of tariff

 Deciding on the type of electricity tariff you are looking for is a big part of picking the best provider for your circumstances.

 As with other utilities including gas, there are two main types of electricity tariffs, fixed and variable.